 During the Second Bulgarian Kingdom, the borders of Bulgaria stretched to three seas.
 At that time Tarnovo was the city of rulers, a centre which united absolute political and religious power.
 It has frequently been compared to Rome and referred to as the Second Constantinople.
 The entire day is spent exploring the sites of the city and the region.
 We will look at the centre, the Tsarevets fortress and the church of “Sts.
 Petar and Pavel”.
-Nearby is the architectural museum reserve of “Arbanasi”.
-We will visit the Konstantseli fortified house built in a typical 17th century style and the small church of “Nativity of Christ”, which despite its ascetic outward appearance hides a richly decorated interior.
-In the late afternoon there will be time for a relaxing walk through the busy craft shops of the Samovodska market area in Veliko Tarnovo.
+Nearby is the architectural museum-reserve of “Arbanasi”.
+We will visit the Konstantseli fortified house built in a typical 17th-century style and the small church of “Nativity of Christ”, which despite its ascetic outward appearance hides a richly decorated interior.
+In the late afternoon, there will be time for a relaxing walk through the busy craft shops of the Samovodska market area in Veliko Tarnovo.

 Day 4.
 Veliko Tarnovo – Tryavna – Etara – Kazanlak – Starosel – Plovdiv (290 km, 4 hours)

-From Veliko Tarnovo we make our way to the small town of Tryavna.
+From Veliko Tarnovo, we make our way to the small town of Tryavna.
 In Tryavna we shall visit the Daskalov house which is home to the Museum of Wood Carving and the Museum of “Tryavna Iconography School”.
-Today we shall visit the open-air museum at Etara, where skilled craftsmen will make us feel part of Bulgarian folk traditions in metal working, leather crafting, potting, wood carving, wool spinning and working with other types of material.
+Today we shall visit the open-air museum at Etara, where skilled craftsmen will make us feel part of Bulgarian folk traditions in metalworking, leather crafting, potting, wood carving, wool spinning and working with other types of material.
 From here we shall continue our journey to the Kazanlak necropolis.
 This is the first Bulgarian site to have been included in the list of sites under the aegis of UNESCO.
 It is a masterpiece of Thracian architecture and famous for its unique frescoes which tell us so much about the skills of Thracian artists and the day-to-day life of the ancient Thracians.
 Overnight accommodation in Plovdiv.

 Day 5.
 Plovdiv – Bachkovo Monastery – Brestovitsa – Plovdiv (60 km, 1 hour)

-The old town of Plovdiv is famous not only for its fabled Renaissance architecture and important ancient ruins, but also as a centre for artists.
+The old town of Plovdiv is famous not only for its fabled Renaissance architecture and important ancient ruins but also as a centre for artists.
 A culture tour of the town includes the Ethnographic Museum, the Ancient Theatre, the Roman Stadium and the Dumaya Djamiya Mosque.
 Near Plovdiv quite close to Asenovgrad is one of the oldest monasteries in the Balkans – Bachkovo Monastery – an example of the interaction of three cultures – Byzantium, Old Georgian and Bulgarian.
-The unique architectural and artistic masterpieces preserved here are of priceless value for all Orthodox culture.
+The unique architectural and artistic masterpieces preserved here are of priceless value to all Orthodox cultures.
 In the afternoon we will have the chance to taste 5 wines in the boutique vineyard of Todoroff, one of which is Mavrud made from a Bulgarian grape variety.
 Overnight accommodation in Plovdiv.

 Day 6.
 Plovdiv – Rila Monastery – Sofia (300 km, 5 hrs)

-After breakfast we continue our journey to Rila Monastery (UNESCO) – the most famous and largest Christian monastery in Bulgaria.
+After breakfast, we continue our journey to Rila Monastery (UNESCO) – the most famous and largest Christian monastery in Bulgaria.
 The exceptional frescoes in the central church form a gallery of masterpieces of Renaissance art and could be considered a Bulgarian analogue of the frescoes of the Sistine chapel.
 We will learn the history of the monastery from the exhibition in the museum, which includes the Cross of Raphael – an exceptional example of miniature wood carving.
 Return to Sofia.

 Day 7.
 Sofia